East Germany: Military

-The government of East Germany had control over a large number of military and paramilitary organisations through various ministries.
+The government of East Germany controlled a large number of military and paramilitary organisations through various ministries.
 Chief among these was the Ministry of National Defence.
 Because of East Germany's proximity to the West during the Cold War (1945–92), its military forces were among the most advanced of the Warsaw Pact.
 Defining what was a military force and what was not is a matter of some dispute.